Bora people

 The Bora are an Indigenous tribe of the Peruvian, Colombian, and Brazilian Amazon, located between the Napo, Putumayo and Caqueta rivers.

 Ethnography

-The Bora speak a Witotan language and comprise approximately 2,000 people.
+The Bora comprise approximately 2,000 people and speak the Bora language, a member of the proposed Bora–Witoto language family.

 In the last forty years, the Bora have become a largely settled people living mostly in permanent forest settlements.

 The animist Bora worldview makes no distinction between the physical and spiritual worlds, and spirits are considered to be present throughout the world.